Hair Color Ideas and Inspiration

 When you think mocha hair, imagine the perfect blend of espresso and hazel tones.
 Like its delicious, rich namesake, this shade is best when served warm—warm undertones, that is.
 This shade is incredibly versatile, suiting all skin tones equally.

-Erring slightly more on the purple side than cherry brown hair, burgundy brown adds a violet sheen to any mane.
+Erring slightly more on the ultra violet hair side than cherry brown, burgundy brown adds a violet sheen to any mane.
 The cool-toned color looks lovely on medium skin tones, with the red notes adding extra dimension.

 Dark Honey Brown

 Here’s another shade for ladies with warm-toned skin.
 Just the way caramel hair acts like a vacation in a bottle for blondes, dark honey brown hair makes brunettes’ skin glow.
 There’s a reason you see supermodels wear this color.